sveltia/sveltia-cms/README.md

     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
 More services will be added later.
 - List and Object
   - The `summary` is displayed correctly when it refers to a Relation field[^36].
-- String, Text and Markdown
+- Markdown, String and Text
   - A required field containing only spaces or line breaks will result in a validation error, as if no characters were entered.

-- New widgets
+#### New widgets

+- Compute
+  - The experimental `compute` widget allows to reference the value of other fields in the same collection, similar to the `summary` property for the List and Object widgets.
+Use the `value` property to define the value template, e.g. `posts-{{fields.slug}}` ([example](https://github.com/sveltia/sveltia-cms/issues/111)).
+- UUID
   - In addition to [generating UUIDs for entry slugs](#using-a-random-id-for-an-entry-slug), Sveltia CMS also supports the proposed `uuid` widget with the following properties[^12]:
     - `prefix`: A string to be prepended to the value.
 Default: an empty string.
     - `use_b32_encoding`: Whether to encode the value with Base32.
 Default: `false`.
     - `read_only`: Whether to make the field read-only.
 Default: `true`.
-  - The experimental `compute` widget allows to reference the value of other fields in the same collection, similar to the `summary` property for the List and Object widgets.
-Use the `value` property to define the value template, e.g. `posts-{{fields.slug}}` ([example](https://github.com/sveltia/sveltia-cms/issues/111)).

 ### Better asset management